Best VPNs for Firefox 2023

 Methodology

 We’re asked quite a lot how we go about picking the VPNs for a list like this one.
 The answer is simple: We do our homework.
 We research and test new VPNs as they come on the market.
-We return to VPNs we know and re-test.
+We return to VPNs we know and retest.
 We look at security features, connection speeds, prices, and bonus options like split tunneling.
-Then we make lots of charts and graphs that compare everything.
+Then we spend a lot of time comparing everything.
 Only then do we make our choices.

 Want to know more about our process?
 Check out our complete guide to VPNs, or see below for our in-depth description of what we look for.